XiangkunYe/EC601_Tweepy/README.md

 ## But remember to:

-  install tweepy, ffmpeg and PIL.
+  install tweepy, ffmpeg and Pillow.

   change the consumer_key/_secret, access_key/_secret, GOOGLE_APPLICATION_CREDENTIALS into your own.
   ##